Max Verstappen Wins Sprint To Claim Austrian Grand Prix Pole - UrduPoint

 Max Verstappen Wins Sprint To Claim Austrian Grand Prix Pole

-Spielberg bei Knittelfeld, Austria, July 9 (APP - UrduPoint / Pakistan Point News - 9th Jul, 2022 ) :Max Verstappen won the sprint at the Red Bull Ring circuit on Saturday to secure pole for the Austrian Grand Prix.
+Spielberg bei Knittelfeld, Austria, July 9 (APP - UrduPoint / Pakistan Point News - 9th Jul, 2022 ) :Max Verstappen won the sprint at the Red Bull Ring circuit on Saturday to secure pole for the Austrian Grand Prix and extend his lead in the world championship.

 Starting from the front of the grid the world champion comfortably held off the Ferraris of Charles Leclerc and Carlos Sainz to turn the air orange as his army of Dutch fans set off flares in celebration.

-"It was great to see, a lot of smoke at the end with all the orange," Verstappen said, after doing a lap of honour in a Red Bull buggy.
+"It was great to see the fans - a lot of smoke at the end!"
+Verstappen said, after doing a lap of honour in a Red Bull buggy.

-As well as claiming pole in Sunday's 11th race of the season, Verstappen also added eight points to his world championship standings.
+As well as claiming pole in Sunday's 11th race of the season, Verstappen also added eight points to his drivers standings account.

+"The car is good, just a few things to fine-tune but overall we are really competitive again this weekend," he added.

+Leclerc, who starts on the front row, is counting on a good start on Sunday "to put a bit more pressure on Max".

 George Russell for Mercedes took fourth ahead of Verstappen's Red Bull teammate Sergio Perez who made his way through much of the field after starting in 13th.